PeterHuberSg/StorageLib/Design.md

 `SortedBucketCollection<Key1, Key2, Child>` sorts all children first by *Key1*.
 If several children have the same value for *Key1*, they get sorted by *Key2*.
 This collection was specifically written for *StorageLib*.

+When 2 properties in a child link to a parent, the parent's children collection should contain the child only once, regardless if one or more than one child property link to that parent.
+For this reason, *StorageClassGenerator* replaces List<Child> with a HashSet<Child> when 2 or more child properties have the same parent class type.

 ## Parents first
 The parent objects must be stored before the child or the children linking to it. *StorageLib*